ioreshnikov/two-color-solitons/README.md

     $ make draft

-This will product the draft of the paper and put it inside `text` directory.
+This will produce the draft of the paper and put it inside `text` directory.

 ## Acknowledgment